 First, some context.
 As an erotica writer, I wanted to understand the common theme of chastity to write more believable characters.
 My wife agreed to be my keyholder for two weeks and unlock me only if she desired it.
 I had a spare key to unlock for safety reasons and maintenance, but not for any other reason.

 With these rules in place, our dynamic changed within three days.
 What had started as some fun denial play became something else entirely.
+It was opposite to the sexual behavior around sex swings.
 Once my wife trusted that I really was “locked up” at her discretion, she felt free to interact with me without every action being viewed through my sexual needs, which we dubbed “the barter system”.

 Simply put, I had no idea how much of my daily interactions with my wife were subtle negotiations for sex, but my wife sure did.
 She’d come to accept it as part of being married to a man.
 But now, if my hand lingered too long on a caress, my cage made the motivations painfully obvious.
 Call it cognitive behaviour therapy for my penis.